L-FRESH the Lion: Music career

-In 2009, L-FRESH The LION supported Nas during his first headline tour of Australia.
-In 2012, he released The LION Speaks.
+L-FRESH the Lion first caught the attention of his peers and the Australian music scene in 2009 when he supported Nas during his first headline tour of Australia.
+In 2012, he released his first long-play record, The Lion Speaks.

-In May 2014, L-FRESH The LION released his debut studio album One.
-In 2015 L-FRESH The LION was signed to Elefant Traks.
-In May 2016, L-FRESH The LION released his second studio album, Become which peaked at number 55 on the ARIA Charts.
-At the ARIA Music Awards of 2016 it was nominated for Best Urban Album.
+In May 2014, L-FRESH the Lion released One, which was promoted as his debut studio album.
+He then signed a record deal with Elefant Traks in early 2015.
+His follow-up album, Become, was released in May 2016 and peaked at number 55 on the ARIA Charts.
+At the ARIA Music Awards of 2016, it was nominated for Best Urban Album.